NewSpring/Holtzman/rock/lib/api/README.md

 Rock API Library
 =======================

+> Stability: **Medium**

 Methods for interacting with the Rock API.
 Currently only supported on the server, the ideal is to have two keys, a client (for non sensitive actions), and a server key for sensitive actions.
 The [utility](./utilities.js) file contains an isomorphic wrapper around calling the Rock Api.
 As methods and shorthands are added, they will be documented

 > develping...